 - Live Video displays the speed, fuel consumption, location, and a live stream for the forward and driver cameras.

 NOTE: Due to bandwidth and data cost considerations all KVS live stream video is recorded at 640×480 @ 15 fps.

 Collision alerts can be viewed by clicking the bell icon in the right of the header menu or clicking the alert icon next to a vehicle in the live tracking.
-When a collision alert is sent from a VIA Mobile360 D700 device to the VIA Fleet cloud, the bell icon in the top bar will show a red dot to indicate a new alert has been sent.
+When a collision alert is sent from a VIA Mobile360 D700 device to the portal, the bell icon in the top bar will show a red dot to indicate that a new alert has been sent.
 Alerts sent within the past 24 hours will be kept on the list.